Nigerian-born politician, Okoye blazes trail in U.S. politics

 Among other goals, Okoye is seeking to capture the District 9 seat from the Republican Party, which has held it for over 30 years, “with nothing to show for it”.

-He told the News Agency of Nigeria (NAN) that he was also aspiring to give the black community in Gwinnet County, his base, a strong voice at the state level.
+He told the News Agency of Nigeria (NAN) that he was also aspiring to give the black community in Gwinnett County, his base, a strong voice at the state level.

 In these regards, the senatorial hopeful carved a niche for himself while serving as the Democratic Party chairman in the local government between 2016 and 2018.